stjohnfinn/stjohnfinn.github.io/README.md

 > add in a line chart for the generational average fitness with d3.js

-> make it so they can drag
+> make it so they can drag the obstacles onto the screen and have several obstacles

+> make it so that instead of always setting the velocity to random when the object is constructed, it instead uses its first gene when the first generation is undone

+> if all of the rockets are "finished" then it refuses to continue execution for some reason